 The show was nominated for eleven Emmy Awards.
 The show began airing its eighth and final season on June 10, 2010.
 Paranormal subjects of episodes include alien abduction, alternative medicine, literal exegesis of the Bible, and ESP.
 Other episodes cover social issues such as the War on Drugs, organic food, animal rights, gun control, and environmentalism.
 Penn & Teller approach the topics in the manner of Harry Houdini and James Randi.

 - Much more interesting episodes depending on the person!

 The so-called experts.
 The powerful rants.
 The consistent comedy.
 The facts.
 This tv show has it all to entertain.
 Watching this show gets you interested in the Penn & Teller characters they portray.
-I made me watch a lot of Penn and Teller: Fool Us.
-A lot based on American ideas of the past, most of the ideas in the show are relevent worldwide and modern times.
+It made me watch a lot of Penn and Teller: Fool Us.
+A lot is based on American ideas of the past, most of the ideas in the show are relevant worldwide and in modern times.
 So it is good to re-watch many of these tv show episodes.
 Rating it a bit lower because it is an older tv show, though not too low.
 I recommend this tv show to everyone who likes the topic of each different episode.

 Penn Jillette: Sure, we’re smug, self-righteous, pompous and self-important assholes, but damn it, we’re right!

 Here is some links to my book for sale: